Mike5801/zebrands-project/README.md

 ```

 ## Documentation about the project
-You can find more details about the project requirements definition and the design in the `documentation` folder of this repository.
+You can find more details about the project requirements definition and the design  (architecture diagram and its scaled version) in the `documentation` folder of this repository.

 ## Technologies, frameworks and libraries
 - Package manager: To manage the project packages, this project uses `uv` which is a fast Python package and project manager built using Rust.
 [More about uv](https://docs.astral.sh/uv/).